You’ve been tasked with finding a new external auditor for your organization. You have identified…

 Advocacy work may involve undertaking many activities, however such activities may or may not result in a change in policy or desired outcomes, so the activities in themselves are not a useful measure of effectiveness.
 Rather it is outcomes which must be measured, and the question is how to properly identify and measure those outcomes.

 During a recent client engagement we were challenged to find ways to measure advocacy effectiveness, and through our research we discovered an excellent guide addressing this topic.
-A Guide to Measuring Advocacy and Policy, developed by Organizational Research Services (ORS), highlights six distinct categories of outcomes:
+A Guide to Measuring Advocacy and Policy (PDF), developed by Organizational Research Services (ORS), highlights six distinct categories of outcomes:

 - Shifts in social norms